 With all that in mind, it would therefore be an excellent idea to have a few basic and simple recipes for everyday bakery items that you can adjust to make your own unique and vaguely healthier alternatives

 So I shall give you my own recipes that I have carried around in my head since my teenage.
-They are so easy to remember and easy to make and revolve around ratios of ingredients
+They are so easy to remember and easy to make because they revolve around ratios of ingredients

 you will also see why from these recipes why I much prefer the old imperial measurements to faffing around with silly metric weights